… about right, rong and enliten-mint

 The truth is all-encompassing, thus, limitless, thus, unknowable to the human mind.
 It must be knowable to someone, otherwise, what’s the point?
 It is my fear of the unknown that urges me wanting/needing to know, which prevents me from seeing the truth….
 The all there is, is here, permanently.

 Per definition, enlightenment is something, a situation, a moment when we suddenly know something unknown to us before.
 There is so much more that we don’t know than what we know, so, how can we recognise it, let alone, understand it?

 What can we do to find enlightenment?
 Meditate, be vegetarian, go to seminars or follow a guru?
 Even this may help, still, after one found it, how could, would one know that one found it?
 What does enlightenment look like?

 Enlightenment finds us, individually!
 Unexpectedly, it is a moment, a flash, then I know everything, for a moment, then it’s gone.
 Overwhelmed, I may remember one thing.
 Luckily, it remembers me.

 The fool knows nothing and therefore has the potential to see the truth.
 The state of Wu Wei, 無為 , when without expectation, allows seeing.
 Does he see it?
 Yes.
 Does he know it?
 No!
 He would need to know it in order to be able to see what it is, but then he could not see it.
 Dichotomy.

 He sees it, and there is no point, no purpose, no use.
 Seeing the truth is useless.
 It does nothing, it is.
 I have forgotten… did I ever see it?
 I remember a bright moment… since then, I often choose different options to what I used to do.
 I recognise more often the point of choice.
-My behaviour altered, and often … I do nothing… and all is done.
+My behaviour altered, and frequently… I do nothing… and all is done.